Estadio Marcelo Bielsa

-Estadio Marcelo A. Bielsa is a stadium located within Parque de la Independencia in the city of Rosario, Argentina.
+Estadio Marcelo A. Bielsa is a football stadium located within Parque de la Independencia in the city of Rosario, Argentina.
 Inaugurated in 1911, it is the home ground of club Newell's Old Boys.
 The venue did not have any official name until December 22, 2009, when it was named after the former coach of the club Marcelo Bielsa.
 Until then it was simply called El Coloso del Parque ("The Colossus of the Park"), and this remained as the stadium's popular name.
-Although the stadium is currently used mostly for football matches, it has hosted some rugby union games sometimes, albeit rarely.

 Since its opening in 1911, the stadium has been refurbished and expanded several times since.
-It currently has a capacity of 51,000.
+It currently has a capacity of 49,000.

 History

 Previous fields

 The first pitch or "field" as it was called at that time was located between the streets Boulevard Humberto First and Avellaneda, in the northwest of the city of Rosario, in the neighborhood of the workshops.
 The same was achieved through management by Claudio Newell (son of Isaac Newell, founder of the club), and was opened in 1905.
 It was the scene of the beginning of the meetings at that time the Football League Rosarina.
 The same had few amenities: had only a small box lumber modest.
 Due to this and the growth of the club, he found a new space for the field.

 In 1907, thanks to the efforts of the then Mayor of Rosario, Nicasio Vila, who ceded some land, the field moved to the block between Avenue United Provinces streets, San Luis and La Rioja, in the neighborhood Vila, in the west corner of the city.